 Only after everyone was accounted for did the captain motion for everyone to be seated.
 She remained standing herself.
 Her grim, stony countenance didn’t put anyone at ease despite the comfortable chairs.
 She tapped her knuckles on the table three times to get everyone’s attention and silence.
 She got it almost instantly.

 “Officers and warrant officers, I have ill news from Terra, Mars, and other colonies.
 At 1705 Terra Standard Time, during the presidential inauguration, terrorists struck several targets on Terra, Mars, and several other colonies in a massive coordinated attack.
 Everyone at the inauguration was killed; including the outgoing president and the president-elect, the Justices of the Supreme Court, most of the members of Congress, the ambassadors from Midas, Sirius, and Zalta, and several thousand civilians.
 We are getting reports in that Alpha Centauri and other worlds were also hit.
 We will keep you updated as more information comes in.”

 A stunned silence fell over the room.
-Richard felt himself swallow hard, despite Hoshi having told him beforehand.
-Then he thought, Alpha Centari!
+Richard felt himself swallow hard, despite Triara having told him beforehand.
+Then he thought, Alpha Centauri!
 Are my parents alright?
 I have to know!

 The captain went on, “As soon as reports of the attack went out the 101st Spaceborne executed a space drop with a CBRN company and engineer company.
 There were indications on the ground that a chemical agent was used in the attack, but they haven’t told us what it was.